MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 The Return to the Workplace solution contains two Power BI dashboards, one for executive leadership, and another one for the facility managers.

-1. Go to the location where you extracted the deployment file (.zip).
+1. Go to the folder where you extracted the deployment package (.zip file).
 You'll find a **Power BI** folder.
 Open the **Return to the Workplace – Leadership** dashboard.
 The same steps need to be repeated for the **Return to the Workplace – Facility Manager** dashboard.

    > [!div class="mx-imgBorder"]
    > ![Open dashboards](media/solution-admin-pbi-transform-data.png "Open dashboards")